Le’Veon Bell Misses Deadline To Sign With Steelers, Officially Forfeits The Season

 — Ian Rapoport (@RapSheet) November 13, 2018

-Bell is yet to have issued a statement in follow-up to the offer’s expiration.
-However, he did appear to hint that his decision to sit the season out may have had to do with back-up James Conner earning the starting spot.
+Bell is yet to issue a statement in follow-up to the offer’s expiration.
+However, he did appear to hint that his decision to sit the season out may have had to do with backup James Conner earning the starting spot.

-Just hours prior to the the clock hand meeting the deadline, NFL Network analyst Andrew Siciliano tweeted a cryptic Instagram post that showed Bell casting a vote for Conner as his choice for the starting RB spot in the upcoming Pro-Bowl.
+Just hours prior to the clock hand meeting the deadline, NFL Network analyst Andrew Siciliano tweeted a cryptic Instagram post that showed Bell casting a vote for Conner as his choice for the starting RB spot in the upcoming Pro-Bowl.
 The gesture followed in line with one that he made while Conner was showing out against the Carolina Panthers last week.
-Before Conner was knocked out of the contest with a possible concussion, Bell would take to Twitter to post a phrase recognized as a concession to the mercy rule in the Madden NFL video game, writing: “I think it’s safe to say, it’s time to pass the sticks.”
+Before Conner was knocked out of the contest with a possible concussion, Bell would take to Twitter to post a phrase recognized as a concession to the mercy rule in the Madden NFL video game, writing, “I think it’s safe to say, it’s time to pass the sticks.”

-Conner has amassed 387 receiving yards to go along with 771 yards rushing and 10 touchdowns through the season’s first ten games.
-Both his statistical production and multi-faceted ability as blocker and dual threat back have so far made his 2018 campaign comparable to Bell’s showing in past years.
-The outcome has led many who side with Pittsburgh in the contractual dispute, to declare Bell’s virtual resignation a victory for the organization.
+Conner has amassed 387 receiving yards to go along with 771 yards rushing and 10 touchdowns through the season’s first 10 games.
+Both his statistical production and multi-faceted ability as a blocker and dual-threat back have so far made his 2018 campaign comparable to Bell’s showing in past years.
+The outcome has led many who side with Pittsburgh in the contractual dispute to declare Bell’s virtual resignation a victory for the organization.
 While less than a handful of names in the entire NFL can stack up to Bell’s in a conversation on instincts and talent, the fact that he will be turning 27-years-old in February is believed to have inhibited the team’s front office from committing to his desire for a long-term lucrative contract.
 In Conner, they have the legs of a 23-year-old who still has two years left on a rookie contract that is only paying him $578,000 this season.

 Le’Veon Bell just voted for James Conner for the Pro Bowl.